tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/course-info/03-licensing.md

 ---
-title: "Licensing"
+title: "License and using our materials"
 permalink: /learning-and-development/pathways/geo-python/course-info/licensing/
 sidebar:
   nav: "geo-python"
 ---

-# License and using our materials

 It is our hope that the materials provided here will be helpful for others.
 Thus, we share all the lesson materials openly, and our source